saracuriel/VP-Onboarding-Doc/level_1/metadata.rst

-EJP RD Metadata Schema
+ERDERA Metadata Schema
 ===================================

-Figure 5 describes the EJP RD VP metadata schema using the UML language.
+Figure 5 describes the ERDERA VP metadata schema using the UML language.
 We describe the model and its components in the next subsection.
 Readers can get more information here on the `UML syntax <https://www.omg.org/spec/UML/>`_.

 ..
-Reading the EJP RD Metadata Schema with UML
+Reading the ERDERA Metadata Schema with UML
 .. ------------

 The model is composed of classes, depicted as rectangles, which are interconnected by two types of lines.
 The lines with a closed arrow shape at the end represent the inheritance relationship, indicating that Class B extends Class A (arrow from B to A).
 This implies that B is a specialized version of A, with additional properties.
 On the other hand, lines with an open arrow shape at the end represent an access relationship, signifying that class A contains a property that points to class B (arrow from A to B).
 Representations of classes with real-world information are called instances.